Ana Aliverti

 Before joining Warwick, she worked as a Howard League Post-Doctoral Research Fellow in the Centre for Criminology at the University of Oxford, and as Stipendiary Lecturer in Criminal Law at Wadham College, Oxford, having previously taught criminal law and criminology courses at Oxford and Buenos Aires.
 She practised international human rights law as staff attorney at the Center for Justice and International Law (CEJIL) in San José, Costa Rica, and Washington DC, USA.

-Ana serves in the editorial boards of the British Journal of Criminology, Theoretical Criminology, Punishment & Society, Delito y Sociedad, the Howard Journal of Crime and Justice, and Revista Española de Investigación Criminológica, and sits in the Advisory Board of Border Criminologies.
+Ana is the co-Editor in Chief of Theoretical Criminology and serves in the editorial boards of the British Journal of Criminology, Punishment & Society, Delito y Sociedad, the Howard Journal of Crime and Justice, and Revista Española de Investigación Criminológica.
+She also sits in the Advisory Board of Border Criminologies.
 Ana is a Fellow of the Academy of Social Sciences and Section Editor of Oxford University Press' Oxford Intersections on 'Borders'.

 - Carvalho, Henrique, Foreman, Sally, Tawfic, Simon, Aliverti, Ana J., Chamberlen, Anastasia, Rawson, Belinda, 2024.
 Modern slavery and the punitive humanitarian complex.
 British Journal of Criminology